Altitude Film Distribution: Altitude Film Entertainment

-Altitude Film Entertainment is a British entertainment Company.The company comprises Altitude Film Production led by Will Clarke chairman and joint-CEO with Andy Mayson; Altitude Film Sales with Managing Director Mike Runagall; and Altitude Film Distribution with Managing Director, Hamish Moseley.
+Altitude Film Entertainment is a British entertainment company.
+The company comprises Altitude Film Production led by Will Clarke chairman and joint-CEO with Andy Mayson; Altitude Film Sales with Managing Director Mike Runagall; and Altitude Film Distribution.

 On 21 February 2020, 30West acquired a minority stake in Altitude Film Entertainment.
 On 4 March that same year, Altitude created Altitude Factual, a unit for natural history documentaries.